The original floating bordello

 Portland City Archives)

 Finally, in 1882, the two towns made common cause and attacked from both sides at once in what was probably Oregon's first-ever coordinated inter-agency prostitution sting.
-Nancy, who had apparently anticipated something like this (or, perhaps, had been tipped off in advance), fought them off with a hose rigged to the boat's heating plant, blasting scalding steam — which, with furious and angry screams that could be clearly heard by watching City Hall V.I.P.s on both sides of the river, she turned on the approaching flatfoots.
+Nancy, who had apparently anticipated something like this (or, perhaps, had been tipped off in advance), fought them off with a hose rigged to the boat's heating plant, blasting scalding steam — which, with furious and savage screams that could be clearly heard by watching City Hall V.I.P.s on both sides of the river, she turned on the approaching flatfoots.
 The steam, of course, made a tremendous hissing and impressive clouds as it blasted out into the chilly spring air, so it looked like a spectacular battle.

 An image of the brand-new Steel Bridge in 1887.
 This image may actually